topher-lo/pydera/README.md

 `pydera` downloads from this library of aggregated datasets, which I believe are more suitable for data analysis.

 The aggregated data from DERA is structured, cleaned, and provides columns of data (including financials and textual information) for all filings quarter by quarter.
-The datasets are also well documentated and contain fields (e.g. e city of the registrant's business address) relevant for data analysis.
+The datasets are also well documented and contain fields (e.g. e city of the registrant's business address) relevant for data analysis.

 In particular, I believe the `TXT` tables (from the mutual fund prospectus dataset and financial statements datasets) provide a large corpus of textual financial information.
 This corpus can be immediately usable for natural language processing (NLP) tasks.
 These tables also present a time-dimension to NLP analysis.